Tsing Yi station: Transit-oriented development

-Morning express service
+Morning Express service

-The MTR offers morning express service allowing passengers to take the airport express from Tsing Yi to Hong Kong station.
-Commuters wishing to reach Hong Kong faster can use their Octopus card at dedicated gates for HK$20.
+The MTR offers Morning Express services to allow passengers to take the Airport Express from Tsing Yi to Kowloon or Hong Kong station.
+Commuters wishing to get to work faster can use their Octopus card at dedicated gates for HK$25.
 This offer is available every day except Sundays and public holidays from 7 am to 10 am.

 Station layout

-The station has four stories above ground level.
+The station has four storeys above ground level.
 The ground floor has a taxi stand outside and has access to the concourse on the first floor.
 The concourse is integrated with the Maritime Square shopping centre.
 The second floor houses the Tung Chung line platform for trains heading for Hong Kong station, and the third floor houses the Tung Chung line platform for services towards Tung Chung station.
 At the Airport Express departure and arrival platforms, there is a free WiFi hotspot available.
 Unlike at Kowloon and Hong Kong stations, in-town check-in facilities and free Airport Express shuttle buses are not available at this station.

 As with other Airport Express stations, the Airport Express and Tung Chung line are separated with a different paid area for the Airport Express, thus passengers changing between two lines must go downstairs and past through floor U1, and then go upstairs again.
 In Tsing Yi station, the 4 platforms are constructed in a stacked arrangement, with platforms 1 and 3 above platforms 2 and 4.
 Platform 2 is only used to allow passengers coming from Hong Kong International Airport or AsiaWorld–Expo to disembark, except between 7 am and 10 am on Mondays to Saturdays, when Morning Express services are available.